ROYAL FLUSH CAVALIERS

 UMBILICAL HERNIAS

 An umbilical hernia, also known as a bellybutton hernia, results from the incomplete closure of the umbilical ring after birth.
 This hernia typically shows as a small area of gentle swelling beneath the skin in proximity to where one might envision a belly button.
 It becomes more noticeable when the puppy is standing, barking, crying, or straining.
 While most umbilical hernias present no significant health risks, in rare instances, there's a potential for a portion of the intestines or other tissues to become trapped and strangulated, leading to the tissue's death.
 In this situation, immediate emergency surgery is needed.
 If the hernia persists until the time of spaying or neutering, surgical repair is recommended.
 This procedure can conveniently coincide with the spaying or neutering process.
 The surgery involves the removal or dissection of fibrous or scar tissues surrounding the hernia, and the defect is then closed with sutures.
-The prognosis is excellent post-surgery, with minimal reported complications and a low recurrence rate for the hernia in most cases.
+The prognosis is excellent post surgery, with minimal reported complications and a low recurrence rate for the hernia in most cases.

 For more information on these hernias, please consult with your veterinarian.

-- ADDITIONAL CONSIDERATIONS -
+ADDITIONAL CONSIDERATIONS

 YOUR PUPPY NEEDS TO HAVE VACCINATIONS

 Your puppy will receive a vaccination for Distemper, Parainfluenza, Parvovirus, Coronavirus, and Adenovirus Type 2 before going into their new home.
 You will need to schedule an appointment with your vet to continue their shot protocol as these vaccinations will continue and are generally given every three weeks.
 It is not the number of vaccinations which is important, it is the age of the puppy at the last vaccination.
-The last Distemper must be given at 15-16 weeks, the last Parvo at 18-20 weeks.
+The last Distemper must be given at 15 to 16 weeks, the last Parvo at 18 to 20 weeks.
 Rabies can be given any time after 12 weeks.
 That is why we your vet will need to know the puppy’s date of birth which is on our contract.
 Until the vaccination series is completed puppies should not go to public parks or be around stray dogs.
 They can go outdoors in your yard, or to puppy class where the other puppies are current on vaccinations.
 They can be around any dogs that you know are vaccinated.

 BREED ISSUES

 All purebred dogs have their issues and Cavaliers are no exception.
 Eye, hip, and patella problems do exist in all toy breeds, including Cavaliers, but Mitral Valve Disease (MVD) and Syringomyelia (SM) prove more challenging problems to the breed and breeders .
-Cardiologist statistics (world wide), show 50% of cavaliers will develop at least a mild heart murmur by the age of 5 years - this is early onset MVD and why we offer a five year health guarantee.
+Cardiologist statistics (world wide), show 50% of cavaliers will develop at least a mild heart murmur by the age of 5 years, this is early onset MVD and why we offer a five year health guarantee.
 About 70% of Cavs will develop a heart mumur by age 7 and over 98% by the age of ten.
 In fact, Mitral Valve Disease is 20 times more prevalent in Cavaliers than any other breed.
 Cavaliers can still lead perfectly normal lives for many years after developing a murmur, as the breed in general has adapted to the condition.
 Testosterone therapy is now available and it has worked miracles in reducing or eliminating murmurs, giving dogs their quality of life back within a few months.
-If you decide against this therapy, some may eventually need medication to help with symptoms & comfort in later years.
+If you decide against this therapy, some may eventually need medication to help with symptoms and comfort in later years.
 A very small percentage progress quickly with the condition despite medication.
 Eradicating this condition completely is not possible but it can be effectively managed with testosterone therapy.
 It is reasonable to expect that that nearly all Cavaliers will eventually get a heart murmur.
 Do your due diligence but do consider this advice this before your purchase.

-Syringomyelia is defined as a condition that results in the development of fluid-containing cavities within the parenchyma of the spinal cord as a consequence of abnormal cerebrospinal fluid movement through the foramen magnum.
+Syringomyelia is defined as a condition that results in the development of fluid containing cavities within the parenchyma of the spinal cord as a consequence of abnormal cerebrospinal fluid movement through the foramen magnum.
 A cause of SM is an inappropriately small or developed occipital bone.
-This malformation Chiari-like malformation (CM), a condition that appears similar to "Chiari type 1" malformation in humans.
+This malformation Chiari like malformation (CM), a condition that appears similar to "Chiari type 1" malformation in humans.
 The identification of this disease in Cavaliers is relatively new but with the ability to study the condition using MRI, it has been discovered that CM exists in 98% of Cavaliers, so we don't know how much CM may have always existed in the breed.
 It is thought that CM can cause SM, which may or may not result in dogs with symptoms.
 CM/SM is known to exist, in research so far, in over 38 other breeds, some just as prevalent as the Cavalier.
 There is also conflicting data that SM exists without CM.
 So far mandatory subsidized MRI studies in some countries have proven that breeding clear scanned dogs together unfortunately does not eliminate the condition.
 There continues to be lots of debate this subject and it is something of great interest to us.

 OTHER CONDITIONS